iris-eldo/OpenDSS_DEG_Simulation_API_Wrapper/README.md

 A Python-based simulation tool for analyzing and managing power distribution systems using OpenDSS.
 This tool provides a RESTful API interface for running power flow analyses, managing transformer loading, and implementing Demand Flexibility Programs (DFP) in distribution networks.

+## New Features

+- **Postman Collection**: A comprehensive Postman collection (`DEG_APIs.postman_collection`) is now available for easy API testing and integration.
+- **Critical System Monitoring**: Added `critical.txt` in the `results_api` directory to track critical system events and alerts.
+- **Enhanced Logging**: Improved logging system for better tracking of system operations and DFP activities.
+- **API Documentation**: Complete API reference with request/response examples for all endpoints.

 ## Features

 - **Power System Analysis**